heitorrapcinski/english-study/readme.md

     - **She asked me** to be her bridesmaid.
     - **I said that** it would be an honor.
     - Then, **I asked her** what she needed me to do.
-## ARGUMENTATIVE STRATEGIES: QUOTATIONS AND OTHER SOURCES
+## ARGUMENTATIVE AND ADVICE-GIVING STRATEGIES
->Inter 3 pages 253
+>Inter 3 pages 253, 263
+>
 - Argumentation
     - Based on research, analysis, and critical view on the topic.
     - Not only exposes the topic but also the writer’s point of view.